-If there is no fixed fire extinguishing system installed, two size B-I or one B-II fire extinguisher(s) must be on board.
-If a fixed system is installed one B-I is required.
-The American Boat & Yacht Council (ABYC) recommends two B-5 type fire extinguishers be on board and located within easy reach of helm and passenger area.
+If there is no fixed fire extinguishing system installed, one size 5-B portable fire extinguisher must be on board.
+If a fixed system is installed no portable fire extinguisher is required.
+The American Boat & Yacht Council (ABYC) recommends two 5-B type ABC portable fire extinguishers be on board and located within easy reach of helm and galley or passenger area.